kubernetes-sigs/inference-perf/deploy/README.md

 ### Setup

-Running `inference-perf` requires an input file.
-This should be provided via a Kubernetes ConfigMap.
+`inference-perf` requires all config be configured in a single yaml file and passed via the `-c` flag.
+When deploying as a job the most straightforward way to pass this value is to create a ConfigMap and then mount the ConfigMap in the Job.
 Update the `config.yml` as needed then create the ConfigMap by running at the root of this repo:

 ```bash
 kubectl create configmap inference-perf-config --from-file=config.yml